abbreviatedman/mern-stack-night-july-2024/05-react/5d-react-router/01-router-intro/readme.md

 Once you have this library there are three things you need to do in order to use React Router.

 1. 1.
-Setup your router
+Set up your router
 1. 2.
 Define your routes
 1. 3.
 Handle navigation